Quantitative Curve Selection Lemma: Abstract

 \section{Abstract}

 We prove a quantitative version of the curve selection lemma.
-Denoting by $s,d,k$ a bound on the number, the degree and the number of variables of the polynomials describing a semi-algebraic set $S$ and a point $x$ in $\bar S$, we find a semi-algebraic path starting at $x$ and entering in $S$ with a description of degree $(O(d)^{3k+3},O(d)^{k})$ (using a precise definition of the description of a semi-algebraic path and its degree given in the paper).
+Denoting by $s,d,k$ bounds the number, the maximum total degree and the number of variables of the polynomials describing a semi-algebraic set $S$ and a point $x$ in $\bar S$, we find a semi-algebraic path starting at $x$ and entering in $S$ with a description of degree $(O(d)^{3k+3},O(d)^{k})$ (using a precise definition of the description of a semi-algebraic path and its degree given in the paper).
 As a consequence, we prove that there exists a semi-algebraic path starting at $x$ and entering in $S$, such that the degree of the Zariski closure of the image of this path is bounded by $O(d)^{4k+3}$, improving a result in \cite{Kurdyka2014}.
+We also give an algorithm for describing the real isolated points of $S$ whose complexity is bounded by $s^{2 k+1}d^{O(k)}$ improving a result in \cite{LeMohabTimo}.